 13-Year-Old Worried about Digital Footprint

 My 13-year-old asked me a great question about her digital footprint and I’m not sure how to answer it.
-“If I go to a party someday and the designated driver and my friends are drinking and taking pictures, how can I stay out of pictures if I don’t want to be associated with them?”
-She’s heard that colleges and future employers look at a candidates digital footprint; that they will look at these pictures and make decisions about her based on photos.
+“If I go to a party someday as the designated driver and my friends are drinking and taking pictures, how can I stay out of pictures if I don’t want to be associated with them?”
+She’s heard that future employers and colleges look at social media.
+She worries they will look at these pictures and make decisions about her based on photos.
 She also asked, “What do I do if I want to leave and they want to stay?”

 by Dr. Matthew H. Rouse

 As a psychologist who works with teens and their parents, I try to stay up-to-date with the ways teens use technology.
-I do this not so that my patients think I’m cool, but to be able to anticipate some of the pitfalls and dangers of these technologies and help ensure that kids are acting safely and responsibly online.
+I do this not so that my patients think I’m cool, but to be able to anticipate some of the pitfalls and dangers of these technologies.
+I can help ensure that kids are acting safely and responsibly online.
 It’s difficult to stay even one step ahead, which is why I’m so impressed with your daughter.
-She seems to be several steps ahead by thinking through some of the long-term implications of social media.
+She seems to be several steps ahead by thinking through some of the long-term implications of a bad digital footprint.
 Her awareness about these potential issues will likely prevent her from making any serious missteps.
 However, I would encourage you to help her find a balance between awareness/responsibility and feeling like she can be a kid and not worry so much about the potential effects of social media on her career prospects.

 Explain the technical precautions they can take.